Leuven, Belgium · Sunday 18 April 2027

 Time difference: +3.1 minutes compared to a flat, road, temperate course.

-European Running Championships is a full marathon held in Leuven, Belgium, scheduled for Sunday 18 April 2027.
+European Running Championships is a full marathon held in Leuven, Belgium.
+It is scheduled for Sunday 18 April 2027.
 The course is run on road surface with 264m of total elevation gain, reaching a maximum altitude of 124m above sea level.
 For registration and full race details, visit the official European Running Championships website.

 With 264m of elevation gain, this is a moderately undulating course.
 The route ranges from 16m to 124m above sea level (108m total range).
 While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.